NCBI-Hackathons/OrthoGrasp/README.md

 This sequence data is combined together into a fasta file that has all the sequence information for all the orthologs of a given set of genes in all species chosen.

+### Usage
+This pipeline can be run using 2 main R scripts.
+One that calls and runs the dataset through the orthology engine either OMA Browser or EggNOG.
+And the other script takes the output of the orthology engine, parses through it and queries BioMart to get the sequences.

+### Docker

+Coming Up